- Real Name: Heather McNeil-Hudson.

 Heather’s career as a private secretary lasted about one year.
 During that time, Heather McNeil developed an interest in the brilliant and handsome engineer Dr. James MacDonald Hudson.
 Deeply buried in his work, Dr. Hudson barely noticed her blatant signals.
 The teenager apparently took this as a challenge.

-She swiftly grew convinced that Hudson, despite being a workaholic with indifferent social skills, was the man of her life.
+She swiftly grew convinced that Hudson, a workaholic with indifferent social skills, was the man of her life.

 Undeterred, McNeil bought groceries and showed up at Hudson’s apartment.
 She correctly assumed that he had none left.
 After unloading her groceries, Heather discovered that Hudson was now a criminal.
 In a fit of anger he had spent the night raiding Am-Can facilities to prevent his inventions from being handed over to the American military.

 Undaunted, she then proposed – as had been her intent all along.
 Which is all perfectly reasonable, really.

 Already in serious trouble after his nocturnal raid, Dr. Hudson now found himself with a minor he barely knew from work proposing marriage.
 Overwhelmed, he let Heather bamboozle him into meeting government officials who would help.

 In Ottawa, the youth had Hudson meet a number of influential civil servants interested in his work, presumably through familial contacts.
 These men requalified Hudson’s intellectual property as belonging to the government rather than Am-Can.
 They then settled the Hudson case out of court.